Screwloose-Games/documentation/content/guides/art/creating-animations-in-aseprite.md

 ## Mark animations that do not loop

-Looping is teh default behavior for a region.
+Looping is the default behavior for a region.
 If you have an animation that does not loop, you can mark it with:

 `[x] repeat: 1`